 - 1. Students' documentation should be a reflection of what students observed over the last four weeks or more.
 It should not be copied from books or the Internet. - 2.
 Encourage students to use the new terms they have been introduced to in Student Handout #1.
-(For e.g.: See the italicized words in the interaction map in Students Handout #2, Figure 2) - 3.
-If you/students think that data is not enough, then continue the observations for a few more weeks.

-- 4. Note that Student Handout #2 contains the summary of the student task instructions which teachers may hand out to students if needed. - 5.
-Target learning trajectory: For a bird observed by the students, get them to progress from level of descriptions mentioned in point 1 to description mentioned in point 5.
-(See Figure 4).
+(For example, see the italicised words in the interaction map in Student Handout #2, figure 2) - 3.
+If you/students think that the data collected is not enough, then continue the observations for a few more weeks. - 4.
+Note that Student Handout #2 contains the summary of the student task instructions which teachers may hand out to students, if needed. - 5.
+Target learning trajectory: For a bird observed by the students, get them to progress from the level of descriptions mentioned in point 1 to description mentioned in point 5 (See figure T5).